adr1enbe4udou1n/blog/content/posts/14-build-your-own-kubernetes-cluster-part-5/index.md

 ## 4th check ✅

 We now have a functional continuous delivery with some nice no-code tools to play with !
-The final missing stack for production grade cluster is to install a complete monitoring stack, this is the [next part]({{< ref "/posts/15-build-your-own-kubernetes-cluster-part-6" >}})
+The final missing stack for a production grade cluster is to install a complete monitoring stack, this is the [next part]({{< ref "/posts/15-build-your-own-kubernetes-cluster-part-6" >}}).